Kostasgr1089/arduSensor/readme.md

 # 🌐 ArduSensor Monitoring System

 Welcome to the **ArduSensor** project!
-This Django-based system is designed for monitoring IoT sensor data securely and flexibly, with both a user-friendly web interface and a professional REST API.
+This is my undergraduate **thesis project** at **Harokopio University of Athens (Department of Informatics and Telematics)**.

+ArduSensor is a condition monitoring system for a Data Center using Python/Django and microcontrollers.
+Providing a user-friendly UI, the ability to monitor data, view data historically, set thresholds for email alerts and export stored data on JSON and CSV files

 ---